CyberFlameGO/svnpython/Doc/library/math.rst

    Note that Python makes no effort to distinguish signaling NaNs from quiet NaNs, and behavior for signaling NaNs remains unspecified.
    Typical behavior is to treat all NaNs as though they were quiet.

-   .. versionchanged:: 2.6
-      Behavior in special cases now aims to follow C99 Annex F.  In earlier versions of Python the behavior in special cases was loosely specified.

 .. seealso::